joakim-brannstrom/dextool/README.md

  * [sqlite3](https://sqlite.org/download.html) >= 3.24.0
  * [D compiler](https://dlang.org/download.html) (dmd >= 2.096.1 or ldc >= 1.26.0)

+**NOTE** only ldc is able to build a release build of dextool. dmd is for debug build.
+Which mean that for a *normal* user it is ldc that you should use.

 Most of them can be installed using your package manager.

 Installation instructions for Ubuntu is available in the [doc/install](doc/install) directory.